david-abell/code_advent_2021/readme.md

-# My solutions for Eric Wastl's Advent of Code 2021
+# My solutions for Advent of Code 2021

 ## Progress so far: